bakhtos/GoogleAudioSetReformatted/README.md

 ### Strong dataset changes

-Only changes to the strong dataset are renaming of fields and reordering of columns, so that both Weak and Strong version have `filename` and `event_label` as first two columns.
+Only changes to the Strong dataset are renaming of fields and reordering of columns, so that both Weak and Strong version have `filename` and `event_label` as first two columns.

 ### Weak dataset changes

-- Labels are given one per line
+- Labels are given one per line, instead of comma-separated and quoted list

 - To make sure that `filename` format is the same as in Strong verson, the following format change is made:

-**The value of the `start_seconds` fields is convert to milliseconds and appended to the `filename` with an underscore.** Since all files in the dataset are assumed to be 10 seconds long, this unifies the format of `filename` with the Strong version and makes `end_seconds` also redundant.
+**The value of the `start_seconds` field is converted to milliseconds and appended to the `filename` with an underscore.** Since all files in the dataset are assumed to be 10 seconds long, this unifies the format of `filename` with the Strong version and makes `end_seconds` also redundant.